trenthuber/cbs/README.md

 # cbs

-cbs is an extremely lightweight build tool designed specifically for C projects.
+cbs is an extremely lightweight build system designed specifically for C projects.

 ## Overview